pw_string design#

 Fixed capacity: Operations that add characters to the string beyond its capacity are an error.
 These trigger a

-operations never allocate.
+pw::InlineStringoperations never allocate.
 Reading the contents of the string is a direct memory access within the string object, without pointer indirection.Constexpr support:

-contexts, which is not supported bystd::string
+pw::InlineStringworks inconstexprcontexts, which is not supported bystd::stringuntil C++20.

 We don’t aim to provide complete API compatibility with

-.
+std::string / std::basic_string<T>.
 Some areas of deviation include:

 Compile-time capacity checks:

-provides overloads specific to character arrays.
+InlineStringprovides overloads specific to character arrays.
 These perform compile-time capacity checks and are used for class template argument deduction.Implicit conversions from

-: Specifying the capacity parameter is cumbersome, so implicit conversions are helpful.
-Also, implicitly creating aInlineString
+std::string_view: Specifying the capacity parameter is cumbersome, so implicit conversions are helpful.
+Also, implicitly creating aInlineStringis less costly than creating astd::string.
+As withstd::string, explicit conversions are required from types that convert tostd::string_view.No dynamic allocation functions: Functions that allocate memory, like

-, are simply not present.
+reserve(),shrink_to_fit(), andget_allocator(), are simply not present.

 Capacity#